Dre Campbell Farm

 To make the spray, crush 4 to 5 garlic cloves and soak them in 1 quart of water overnight.
 Strain the mixture, then add 1 teaspoon of mild liquid soap to help it stick to leaves and caterpillars.

 Pour the solution into a spray bottle and apply it directly onto caterpillars and around infested branches.
-It works best as a deterrent, discouraging feeding and movement rather than acting as a fast-knockdown treatment.
+It works primarily as a deterrent and is best used alongside stronger methods such as Bt or spinosad.

 Reapply every few days or after rain for continued effect.